 Sign in and update your preferences to receive our SMS notifications whenever a job comes through.
 Or, if you prefer, you can receive email updates and log in regularly to the platform to check what’s available.

-What jobs can I write for?
+What jobs can I apply for?

 How do I apply for a job via the platform?